zeiss-microscopy/libCZI/Src/libCZI/Doc/multichannelcomposition.markdown

 Multi-channel-composition                 {#multichannelcomposition}
 =========================

-Multi-channel-composition is the operation to combine a set of channels (usually grayscale images) into a one colored image.
+Multi-channel-composition is the operation of combining a set of channels (usually grayscale images) into a one colored image.

 The operation (as implemented by the function Compositors::ComposeMultiChannel) is controlled by the following options: